 Simple English definitions for legal terms

-Read a random definition: compromise and settlement
+Read a random definition: counter

 Want of consideration refers to a situation where there is no exchange of something valuable between the parties involved in a contract.
 This means that one party did not receive anything in return for their promise or obligation.
 It is important to have consideration in a contract because it shows that both parties are giving and receiving something of value, which makes the contract legally binding.
 Want of consideration is different from failure of consideration, which occurs when one party does not fulfill their promise after receiving consideration from the other party.